AmnaDev786/Digital-Image-Processing-/README.md

 ## Repository Contents

-- `GastroIntestinal.pdf` – The full research paper detailing the methodology, experiments, results, and analysis.
+- `GastroIntestinal Disease.pdf` – The full research paper detailing the methodology, experiments, results, and analysis.
 - `Code.ipynb` – Jupyter Notebook containing the code implementation.
 The notebook includes:
   - Data preprocessing and image enhancement
   - Model training using EfficientNet and U-Net inspired architectures